Awards & Trophies

 Rob Overton – 2023 Winner

-Rob Overton (Alameda, CA) has raced and cruised sailboats with his wife Andi for over 65 years, including campaigning a 470 in the 1976 Olympic Trials.
-They have won a variety of regional, national, and North American championships in Lasers and J/24s and have also sailed over 30,000 miles and crossed the Atlantic three times in their 50’ sloop.
+Rob Overton (Alameda, CA), a National Judge and International Umpire, has raced and cruised sailboats with his wife Andi for over 65 years.
+They have won regional, national, and North American championships, have cruised extensively and have sailed across the Atlantic three times.

 Ted Everingham – 2022 Winner